riddhichhabra/spectrum-visualizer/Code/flow-of-things.md

 ## To be done:
 - [ ] find the sampling frequency
 - [ ] find how to calculate scaling factor

+## Flow for input.cpp

+- function to read analog values
+- sampling rate should be atleast twice the highest frequency : Nyquist theorem
+- perform FFT
+- set brightness, color etc for LEDs based on FFT output
+-